giulio93/docker-scraper-py/README.md

 A simple docker container that runs a cron job daily to scrape the table present in [https://www.enforcementtracker.com] and populate a sqlite database.

 ## How it works
-The cron job invoke a shell script daily that trigger the python script.
-The python script use the request library in order to GET the data in json format.
-Each element of the json data array contains a row of the table,plus all the info under the "plus" widget attached to each row.
-The data are used to populate the table's database.
+The cron job invokes a daily shell script that triggers the python script.
+The python script uses the request library to get the data in json format.
+Each element of the json data array contains one row of the table, plus all the information under the "plus" widget attached to each row.
+The data is used to populate the table database.
 The python time library is used to add the current timestap to the GET request.
-Each row is saved in a sqlite database, that can be queried thanks to the queries.py script.
-The scraping is incremental, only new lines (not alredy saved in the database) will be added every day!
+Each row is stored in a sqlite database, which can be queried using the queries.py script.
+Scraping is incremental, only new rows (not already saved in the database) will be added every day!

 ## How to install and use it
 Copy the repository and build from the Dockerimage: